fpryor33/ConleyDynamics.jl/misc/joss/paper.md

 determine additional information on the global dynamics of these system.
 For example, \autoref{flowfig2} visualizes enclosures for the connecting orbits between stationary states, for the system in the left panel of
 \autoref{flowfig1}.
-For more details, see the extensive documentation accompanying [@conleydynamics].
+For more details and examples, see the extensive documentation accompanying [@conleydynamics], and the two recent papers [@thorpe:wanner:p24a] and [@thorpe:wanner:p24b].
+In addition, all examples in the book [@mrozek:wanner:25a] were computed using `ConleyDynamics.jl`.

 ![Morse decompositions for two planar flows.
 In both cases, the underlying Lefschetz complex is a random Delaunay triangulation.
 The identified Morse